Cryptanalysis of the Enigma: British bombe

 The British bombe was an electromechanical device designed by Alan Turing soon after he arrived at Bletchley Park in September 1939.
 Harold "Doc" Keen of the British Tabulating Machine Company (BTM) in Letchworth (35 km from Bletchley) was the engineer who turned Turing's ideas into a working machine—under the codename CANTAB.
 Turing's specification developed the ideas of the Poles' bomba kryptologiczna but was designed for the much more general crib-based decryption.

 The bombe helped to identify the wheel order, the initial positions of the rotor cores, and the stecker partner of a specified letter.
 This was achieved by examining all 17,576 possible scrambler positions for a set of wheel orders on a comparison between a crib and the ciphertext, so as to eliminate possibilities that contradicted the Enigma's known characteristics.
-In the words of Gordon Welchman "the task of the bombe was simply to reduce the assumptions of wheel order and scrambler positions that required 'further analysis' to a manageable number."
+In the words of Gordon Welchman "the task of the bombe was simply to reduce the assumptions of wheel order and scrambler positions that required 'further analysis' to a manageable number".

 The demountable drums on the front of the bombe were wired identically to the connections made by Enigma's different rotors.
 Unlike them, however, the input and output contacts for the left-hand and the right-hand sides were separate, making 104 contacts between each drum and the rest of the machine.
 This allowed a set of scramblers to be connected in series by means of 26-way cables.
 Electrical connections between the rotating drums' wiring and the rear plugboard were by means of metal brushes.
 When the bombe detected a scrambler position with no contradictions, it stopped and the operator would note the position before restarting it.

-Although Welchman had been given the task of studying Enigma traffic callsigns and discriminants, he knew from Turing about the bombe design and early in 1940, before the first pre-production bombe was delivered, he showed him an idea to increase its effectiveness.
+Although Welchman had been given the task of studying Enigma traffic call signs and discriminants, he knew from Turing about the bombe design and early in 1940, before the first pre-production bombe was delivered, he showed him an idea to increase its effectiveness.
 It exploited the reciprocity in plugboard connections, to reduce considerably the number of scrambler settings that needed to be considered further.
 This became known as the diagonal board and was subsequently incorporated to great effect in all the bombes.